chinapedia/wikipedia.abstract.en/Page/Orangutan.md

 Orangutans live in primary and old secondary forests, particularly dipterocarp forests and peat swamp forests.
 Both species can be found in mountainous and lowland swampy areas.
 Sumatran orangutans live at elevations as high as 1500 m (4921 ft), while Bornean orangutans live no higher than 1000 m (3281 ft).[55]
 Other habitats used by orangutans include grasslands, cultivated fields, gardens, young secondary forest, and shallow lakes.[56]
 Orangutans are the most arboreal of the great apes, spending nearly all their time in the trees.

-Video_wild_orangutan_Borneo.webm Most of the day is spent feeding, resting, and travelling.
+Most of the day is spent feeding, resting, and travelling.
 They start the day feeding for 2–3 hours in the morning.
 They rest during midday then travel in the late afternoon.
 When evening arrives, they begin to prepare their nests for the night.[57]
 Orangutans do not swim, although they have been recorded wading in water.[58]
 The main predators of orangutans are tigers.
 Other predators include clouded leopards, wild dogs and crocodiles.[59]
 The absence of tigers on Borneo may explain why Bornean orangutans can be found on the ground more often than their Sumatran relatives.[60]

 Diet

-Orangutan_-Zoologischer_Garten_Berlin-8a.jpg

 Orangutans are opportunistic foragers, and their diets vary markedly from month to month.[61]
 Fruit makes up 65–90% of the orangutan diet, and those with sugary or fatty pulp are favoured.
 Ficus fruits are commonly eaten and are easy to harvest and digest.
 Lowland dipterocarp forests are preferred by orangutans because of their plentiful fruit.
 Bornean orangutans consume at least 317 different food items that include young leaves, shoots, bark, insects, honey and bird eggs.[62][63]
 Orangutans in Sumatra occasionally eat slow lorises.[64]